mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 Not every class needs to have corresponding CSS.
 Sometimes we create classes just for the purpose of selecting these elements more easily using jQuery.

 - [x] Give each of your button elements the class target.

+## Add id Attributes to Bootstrap Elements
+Recall that in addition to class attributes, you can give each of your elements an id attribute.

+Each id must be unique to a specific element and used only once per page.

+Let's give a unique id to each of our div elements of class well.

+Remember that you can give an element an id like this:

+`<div class="well" id="center-well">`
+- [x] Give the well on the left the id of left-well.
+- [x] Give the well on the right the id of right-well.